Sue Willman

 Sue Willman KC (Hon) is a senior consultant and former DPG partner with over 30 years’ experience of innovative public interest litigation and collaboration with non-profit organisations and campaigners.
 In 2025, Sue was recognised as an honorary KC for her work to protect the basic rights of asylum-seekers and refugees.
-She has led DPG’s international human rights work as a ‘senior statesperson’ in Chambers.
-She is a senior lecturer at King’s College where she has established a Human Rights and Environment Legal Clinic, the first in the UK.
+She has led DPG’s international human rights work and is a ‘senior statesperson’ in Chambers Directory.
+As a senior lecturer at King’s College, she has established the Human Rights and Environment Legal Clinic.

-Sue collaborated with partner Emily Soothill and Ahmed Ali in a series of challenges relating to the Home Office policy of housing asylum seekers in military barracks, first the successful Napier Barracks judicial review and more recently re Wethersfield.
-She has worked closely with NGOs including Medical Justice, Detention Action, AVID and BID to tackle arbitrary detention at a legal and policy level.
-This had led to interventions up to the Supreme Court and petitions to the European Court of Human Rights.
+Sue collaborated with partner Emily Soothill and Ahmed Ali in a series of challenges relating to the Home Office policy of housing asylum seekers in military barracks, first the successful Napier Barracks judicial review and more recently regarding Wethersfield.
+She has worked closely with NGOs including Medical Justice, Detention Action, AVID and BID to tackle arbitrary detention including in the European Court of Human Rights.

 Sue is a founding Director of the Colombia Caravana campaign group which was established in 2008 to challenge threats and murders of human rights lawyers in Colombia and has worked on a number of amicus curia (interventions) linked to human rights and the environment, especially involving indigenous and Afro-Colombian communities.
 She is former Chair of the Law Society Human Rights Committee.